vsquared101/angular-case-study/README.md

 - Angular(version 17.3)
 - Bootstrap(version 5.3)

-## Adding Bootstrap v4+ to an Angular application
+## Adding Bootstrap v5+ to an Angular application

-- Install bootstrap, jquery and popper.js npm packages with the --save option(production dependencies in package.json)
+- Install `bootstrap` and `bootstrap-icons` npm libraries with the --save option(production dependencies in package.json)

-    > npm install bootstrap jquery popper.js --save
+    > npm install bootstrap bootstrap-icons --save

-- Once the above packages are installed add the below import to the global `styles.css` file under the src/ folder:
+- Once the above packages are installed add the below import to the global `styles.scss` file under the src/ folder:

 ```css